bentayloruk/CsTasks/README.md

 # CsTasks

-Simple and time-saving Commerce Server task automation.
+Simple and time-saving Commerce Server task automation library.
 Do things like deleting, purging and importing promotions.
 CsTasks is an easy to use set of functions integrated with the power of the FAKE build system.

 ## Authors